zliebersbach/pysh/README.md

 # pysh
-A shell made in Python, and prioritizes speed.
+A shell made in Python, prioritizing speed and efficiency.